U.S. News Rankings

 Approximately 70 percent of Southeastern students receive some type of financial aid assistance.

 In recent years, the University has benefited from a tremendous upgrade in its physical facilities, with the construction of a new student union, a new residence hall, new tennis courts, and a renovated football stadium.
 A new arena opened in the fall of 2008, and a new general classroom building opened in 2010.
+The Native American Center for Student Success opened in 2013.

 In 2011, Southeastern began competing in the newly-established Great American Conference, which is in NCAA Division II.